- Sustainability Initiatives

 Charlottesville, VA 22903

-- In Person: ONLY AVAILABLE JMRL Central Library during their curbside hours.
-Official Entry Form (PDF)must be attached to each entry.
+- In Person: ONLY AVAILABLE JMRL Central, Northside, and Crozet Branch Libraries during their hours of service by October 31st.
+Official Entry Form (PDF) must be attached to each entry.

 $200 Gift Card and Water Conservation Goodie Bags!